corentinleroux/DEC2-CONSTRAINT/Square/README.md

 # DEC2-CONSTRAINT - M2IKSEM

 Here is my exercise for N-Square problem.
+There is 2 codes :

+- **N-Square.ipynb** to allow the user to unter his own value (must be odd)
+- **N-SquareForTesting.ipynb** to test execution time (turned the code as a function)

 ## Description